batect/batect/docs/content/index.md

 * Document and share common tasks within your team in a structured way - it's a [go script](https://www.thoughtworks.com/insights/blog/praise-go-script-part-i) based on Docker
 * Manage dependencies for integration and end-to-end testing (like databases) with ease
-* No installation required, only dependencies are Bash, Docker (v17.06+) and `curl`* - onboard new team members in minutes
+* Onboard new team members in minutes: no installation required
+* Supports Linux, OS X and Windows
 * Works with any language or framework, your existing CI system, and your chosen language's existing tooling
 * Take advantage of existing Docker images to get started quickly

-\* at the moment, a JVM is also required, but this requirement will be removed before v1.0

 ## What is batect not?

 * a build tool - instead, use your chosen language's existing tooling (eg. Gradle, Rake, CMake or Cargo) from within a batect task
 * a deployment tool - instead, use your target environment's existing tooling (eg. kubectl) from within a batect task
 * a CI tool - instead, use your existing CI tool and have it run batect

+## What are batect's system requirements?

+batect requires Docker 17.06 or newer, Java 8 or newer (although this requirement will be removed before v1.0), and:

+* On Linux and OS X: Bash and `curl`
+* On Windows: Windows 10

 ## Why would you use batect?